 On the last bit, you’ll ideally have more fabric to play with than me – I cut it a bit short.
 Fold the edges over (ignore that staple – again, it was just holding it in place temporarily) and staple on the inside of the side boards.

-I didn’t take photos of the process here, but you’re nailing the upholstery tacks into the wood trim you built around the foam on the headboard – you can feel it through the fabric to line it up neatly.
+There aren’t any process photos for this part unfortunately, but essentially you’re nailing the upholstery tacks into the wood trim you built around the foam on the headboard.
+You can feel it through the fabric to line it up neatly.

-I just added a smidge around the tops of the legs at the foot board, rather than at every seam, because those were the only parts that weren’t dead straight.
-If I’d had more, I might trim the bottom of the legs too, to pull the fabric taut.
+I just added a little trim around the tops of the DIY upholstered bed legs at the foot board, rather than at every seam, because those were the only parts that weren’t dead straight.
+That said, if I’d had more, I might trim the bottom of the legs too, to pull the fabric taut.

-And that’s it, my friends.
-Both kids’ beds are done!
+And that’s it.
+Both kids’ DIY upholstered beds are done!